Digital Printing @ Cone Editions

 Upload an image & choose between every single paper/ink/toning and printing service combo we offer.
 We’ll size the image to fit on an 8.5×11 sheet of paper and print to your desired specs.
 This helps if you need to edit your images before getting larger prints made.
 This service allows different ink/paper/toning options for every single file uploaded.
 If you need larger, you can specify in the Notes.

 Cone Editions has printed on fine-art papers for over three decades.
 In all of that time we’ve seen papers come and go.
 For a while we were the sole importer and seller of Hahnemuhle papers (we named the various papers after towns in Vermont and sold them under the Cone brand.)
-Throughout the mid 1990s and early 2000s, there was a great variety of paper and ink that arrived on the market, but some of these papers did not stand the test of time: there surfaces would flake, or discolor when exposed to sulfur or acid.
+Throughout the mid 1990s and early 2000s, there was a great variety of paper and ink that arrived on the market, but some of these papers did not stand the test of time: their surfaces would flake, or discolor when exposed to sulfur or acid.
 Some papers, however, did stand the test of time and these are the papers that we keep in stock for artists.
 All of the papers are ISO certified as archival and are doubly certified by us (the longest running digital lab on earth) through our own experience working and printing with these materials over decades.

 The papers that we regularly stock offer a broad range of surface texture, surface gloss, handling characteristics, paper-white, and thickness.
 Below we describe each paper with a brief review talking about what the paper’s properties are and what type of printing it’s good for.
 We also explain what paper sizes are available, and what inks are available.